CodeRoyale/CodeRoyale/README.md

 ## Branches

-- develop -> pr this branch for everything
+- develop: This contains the latest code.
+All the contributing PRs must be sent to this branch.
-- prod -> don't touch, this is what's running in prod
+- prod: This branch contains the code running at production.

 ## Contributions